dyikwong/linkstart/README.md

 # linkstart
-A web application that allows organizations to contact each other more easily and
+A web application that allows organizations to contact each other more easily and communicate about resources and beneficiaries.